opengeospatial/ogcapi-processes/requirements/README.md

 Each file is a single requirement.
 The naming convention for these files is:

 "REQn.adoc" where "n" corresponds to the requirement number.
-Numbers should have preceeding zeros appropriate for the total number anticiapted int he project (e.g., the first requirement could be REQ001 if less than 1000 requirements are anticipated)
+Numbers should have preceeding zeros appropriate for the total number of requirements in the project (e.g., the first requirement could be REQ001 if less than 1000 requirements are anticipated).

 The requirement files are integrated into the main document as links.